WannabeSmith/RiLACS/README.md

 ## Contributing
 If you find a bug, please do [open an issue](https://github.com/wannabesmith/RiLACS/issues) and we'll try to fix it as soon as possible.

-If you want to add a feature or have other suggestions, please feel free to reach out [via email](mailto:ianws@cmu.edu) or simply submit a [pull request](https://github.com/WannabeSmith/RiLACS/pulls)!
+If you want to add a feature or have other suggestions, feel free to reach out [via email](mailto:ianws@cmu.edu) or simply submit a [pull request](https://github.com/WannabeSmith/RiLACS/pulls)!

 ## Credits
 The algorithms in this codebase were derived by [Ian Waudby-Smith](https://ian.waudbysmith.com), [Philip B. Stark](https://www.stat.berkeley.edu/~stark/), and [Aaditya Ramdas](http://stat.cmu.edu/~aramdas).